cibernox/ember-cpm/README.md

 });
 ```
 ### Composable Computed Property Macros
-`sum` and `product` have support for *composable* computed property macros.
+`sum`, `difference` and `product` have support for *composable* computed property macros.
 This allows developers to mix other macros together without defining a bunch of otherwise-useless intermediate properties

 ```javascript
 var product = EmberCPM.Macros.product,